JakeHornerMan/Seneca_BETT/README.md

 Please state any assumptions or deviations from the specification in the repository README Your service should have some level of tests

-The full API schema can be found here.
 Glossary
 Course: a group of topics relating to a particular subject
 Session: an instance of a user studying a topic within a course